ahdinosaur/secret-handshake2/SPEC.md

 First,

 - they convert the responder's static Ed25519 verifying key to a static X25519 public key,
-- and compute the next shared secret.
+- then, they compute the next shared secret.

 Initiator: